Klarna

 $0000About Klarna

-Klarna offers payment solutions to e-stores.
-The company offers services such as direct payments, pay after delivery options, and installment plans.
-It also assumes credit and fraud risks for e-stores.
+Klarna provides digital payment solutions for electronic stores.
+It offers services such as direct payments, pay-after-delivery options, and installment plans.
 The company was founded in 2005 and is based in Stockholm, Sweden.

 Research containing Klarna